MENU

 This session does not include your typical “baby in a basket”, propped up on a bean bag, super-posed type of shots.
 If you’d like that type of shoot, lifestyle newborn portraiture may not be for you and I’m happy to recommend a photographer who specializes in that!

-Here are a few tips and pointers to prepare for your lifestyle newborn shoot:
+Here are a few tips for the day of the shoot:

-• Grab your plain white/neutral onesies and set them out.
-And if you have special or sentimental swaddle cloths, blankets, quilts, or other things you like that are simple and neutral/pastel, you can grab those too.
-We won’t be using full outfits as we want to keep it timeless, simple and natural.
+• Grab your plain white or neutral outfits you want to use.
+I love matching wraps and hats from Caden Lane.
+And if you have special or sentimental swaddle cloths, blankets, quilts or other things you like that are simple and neutral, grab those too.
+We won’t be using frilly or complicated baby outfits as we want to keep it timeless, simple and natural, and of course we want to keep baby comfy.

-• Plan on feeding the baby right before I arrive so we can make he/she all comfy and cozy and easy to pose.
+• Plan on feeding the baby right before you leave so we can make he/she all comfy and cozy and easy to pose.
 (Of course, if the baby needs to eat, do what you need to do – we also want to avoid upsetting them.)
-When I arrive, I’ll take a look around your house and then we’ll get going!
+When we arrive at the studio, we’ll want to get going with the shoot as soon as we can.

 • You will probably have to feed the baby halfway through again if he/she wakes up or gets uncomfortable.

-• For parents, I recommend coordinating your outfits in soft, cozy materials that are more neutral.
-You don’t have to be super matching, but think fresh/clean/simple.
-If you want to get some inspiration for clothes for you as well as for the baby, check out my Pinterest newborn inspiration board.
+• For parents’ outfits, I recommend coordinating soft, cozy clothes that are more neutral.
+White, neutral and pastel colors work great for light and airy newborn images.
+You definitely don’t have to be matching, but think fresh, clean and simple.
+Black and dark colors are a little harsh for a newborn shoot.
+If you want to get some inspiration for clothes and get a sense of the look I’m going after, check out my Pinterest board for newborn shots.

 Comments